-This section only applies if you are in the free family dental/vision benefits.
-If you are in the basic vision benefit or the Davis Vision benefit, please see the applicable section starting on page D-7 or page D-11 for information about your vision benefits.
+This section only applies to you are enrolled in the free family dental and vision benefits.
+If you choose the basic vision or vision+ benefit option, please see the applicable section starting on page D-7 or page D-11 for information about your dental benefits.